ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

   ))
 ```

+### Locks

-However, if `unique` keys were the only way to get a password, we still couldn't let multiple domains trade off access to a capsule.
+If `unique` keys were the only way to get a password, we still couldn't let multiple domains trade off access to a capsule.
 This is the purpose of locks, the most common of which is the _mutex_.
 To create a mutex for a capsule, we consume its key, which cannot be used again: